 GEANT 4 radiation transport modelling

 GEANT 4 (for Geometry And Tracking) is a toolkit for the simulation of the passage of particles through matter using Monte Carlo methods.
 Staff within Nuclear and ionising radiation detection and dosimetry have extensive experience with this technique and can offer expert advice and training on its use.

 Nuclear detection and microdosimetry

-This capability provides access to a range of electrical characterisation equipment for radiation detector development.
+This capability delivers access to a range of electrical characterisation technologies for radiation detector development.
 This suite of techniques includes access to current-voltage measurement, capacitance-voltage measurement, probe station, vacuum chambers, alpha particle and gamma ray spectroscopy and transient current pulse technique measurements.